Traditional Scandinavian Music & Musical Instruments:

 Skvis Accordion Trio from Norway performs at Nisswa-stämman 2017.
 (3 Dance-style songs)

-Hardanger and Swedish Fiddle:
+Hardanger, Danish, and Swedish Fiddle:

 Basic differences between Hardanger Fiddle and violin - Youtube by Rachel Nesvig 2016

-Hökpers Vals - Smörgåsklickarna (www.nyckelharpa.ch) play traditional swedish folk music.
+Hökpers Vals - Smörgåsklickarna (www.nyckelharpa.ch) play traditional Swedish folk music.

 This is a very popular waltz from Dalarna comp. by Lars Hökpers, Falun) .
 Youtube 2018 - recorded in Munich (Germany).